 Where does Skillz offer cash competitions?

 In the U.S., the legality of skill-based competitions is determined at a state level and Skillz has taken extensive measures to ensure that its products are in full compliance with all the applicable laws.
-As of today, Skillz powers cash competitions in roughly 80% of the world and 38 US states - the exceptions being Arizona, Arkansas, Connecticut, Delaware, Florida, Illinois, Louisiana, Maryland, Montana, South Carolina, South Dakota, and Tennessee.
+As of today, Skillz powers cash competitions in roughly 80% of the world and 38 US states - the exceptions being Arizona, Arkansas, Connecticut, Delaware, Florida, Louisiana, Maryland, Montana, South Carolina, South Dakota, and Tennessee.
 Additionally, cash gameplay is currently not available in Maine and Indiana if playing cards are involved.
 Our virtual currency tournaments are available globally.

 How does Skillz determine which games are skill-based?